How do i pack less when moving?

-If you hire moving services, renting supplies, or hiring professionals such as painters or cleaners to work around the house, book in advance.
+Give each room a packaging label of a different color.
+Do not leave empty spaces in the boxes.
+If you're hiring moving services, renting supplies, or hiring professionals such as painters or cleaners to work around the house, it's important to book in advance.
 Waiting to do so could mean paying a higher price or not being able to get a truck or moving company, especially if it's peak moving season.
-As well as I think I'm packing, inevitably there are always a few boxes (or a bunch of boxes) with a little free space on the top.
-Leaving extra room in the box will make the box less structurally sound and more likely to collapse if other moving boxes are placed on top.

-Packing tape, cardboard boxes, wrapping paper, extra screws, putty, a measuring tape, a new industrial-sized broom, you name it.
+You'll need packing tape, cardboard boxes, wrapping paper, extra screws, putty, a measuring tape, a new industrial-sized broom, and more.
 Packing a first “open” box can be one of the most effective ways to reduce stress once you've moved from one space to another.
 You'll also need packaging tape to seal the boxes, markers to label each box or container, and packaging materials such as newspapers, shopping bags or towels to protect items that may break.
 Pack a Ziploc sandwich bag full of dog food for the dog at each meal and add an extra pair just in case.
+Having a few essentials handy will make you feel more comfortable and ready to unpack everything else.

+And if you're loading the truck yourself, pack the heaviest boxes first, towards the front of the truck, to maintain balance.
+Uniformly sized boxes will make loading the truck easier.
 You'll have less to pack, less to move and less to unpack and you'll start your life in your new space with a clean slate.
-After wrapping your table or chair, cross a pair of beams in the center of the legs, securing them in place with several turns of packing tape both in the center and again at each point where the end of the beam joins the leg.
+When wrapping furniture such as tables or chairs, cross a pair of beams in the center of the legs and secure them in place with several turns of packing tape both in the center and again at each point where the end of the beam joins the leg.
 Not to be confused with adhesive tape, packaging tape is the sturdy and incredibly sticky clear tape you see at the post office.
-These are just a few examples of the moving and packing tricks I've accumulated over the years.
+When packing books or other heavy items, use small boxes; lightweight items such as sheets and pillows can be packed into larger boxes.

-When packing moving books, pack them or other heavy items in small boxes; lightweight items, such as sheets and pillows, can be packed into larger boxes.
 Using sturdy boxes, high-quality packaging material, and moving insurance can give you peace of mind throughout your move.
-Once hired, these experts will be able to pack and load your items quickly and efficiently, so you don't have to risk touching your back or hurting yourself when transporting boxes or heavy furniture.
+Hiring professionals such as movers or cleaners can help make your move easier and faster.
+Once hired, these experts will be able to pack and load your items quickly and efficiently so you don't have to risk hurting yourself when transporting boxes or heavy furniture.

 Polly Amescua